V-Rj/Lib-Mgmt/README.md

 # Lib-Mgmt
-This program keeps record of books in a library and who had borrowed it through OOP ccncept.
+This program keeps record of books in a library and who had borrowed it through OOP ccncept in Python language.